Reverse-Connect Architecture¶

 - TLS certificates for mTLS authentication

-The bridge runs alongside the vault as a standalone binary or container:
+The bridge runs alongside OpenBao as a standalone binary or container:

 vault-bridge \